 I'll develop a few simple examples below.
 For more, please take a look at the (extensive) ggplot2 documentation.
 There are many options and arguments for most of these functions and many more functions to help you produce publication-ready graphics.
 Chapter 3 of the Healy book is also an extraordinary resource for getting started creating visualizations with ggplot2.

 '''

-library(ggplot2)

-data("mpg")

-First thing, call ggplot() to start building up a plot

-aes() indicates which variables to use as "aesthetic" mappings

-p <- ggplot(data=mpg, aes(manufacturer, hwy))
+p <- ggplot(data=mpg, aes(fl, hwy))

+'''

+'''

 p + geom_boxplot()

 '''

 Here's another that visualizes the relationship between miles per gallon (mpg) in the city vs. mpg on the highway:

 p <- ggplot(data=mpg, aes(cty, hwy))